bless-ur-trap/LC-confession/README.md

 The following is written for those with very rudimentary programming knowledge

 ## Why did I do this?
 I like mc, but I don't like physically clicking on blocks/chests to sell drops or mine blocks.
 I like automation and I like to code small projects.
+Thus, I decided to go as over the top as possible in autmoating every step of playing survival.
+In the end I didn't have to open minecraft to play minecraft anymore.
 Enjoy the following probably fake story about how I made money on LC and saved my wrist from mindless clicking.
 I also liked lemons, I wanted a lot of them.

 ## Problems I needed to solve
 1. To do anything with scripts is not allowed, so I needed to avoid detection.
-What I really needed was to see staff in vanish, which I semi-accomplished*
+What I really needed was to see staff in vanish, which I semi-accomplished
 2. On survival, I have big eman farms with over 125,000 double chests I needed to click on daily to sell the drops.
 I also needed to hide my ridiculous balance from /baltop
 3. Everyone wants lemons, how do I get an advantage when it comes to buying them?